 In some cases, surgery on your heart may be needed to treat your AFib.
 The Maze procedure is a type of surgery where small cuts are placed in the upper chamber of the heart (atria) to help the conduction of electricity to be regular.
 This procedure may also be done through small incisions or catheters threaded into the heart.

-In rare instances, after an ablation to treat your atrial fibrillation your doctor may need to implant a pacemaker.
+In rare instances, after an ablation to treat your atrial fibrillation, your doctor may need to implant a pacemaker.
 Pacemakers themselves are not designed to treat atrial fibrillation.
 They are mainly used to correct slow heartbeats.
+Pacemakers for AFib may be placed if the patient suffers from slow heart rate (bradycardia) that causes symptoms.
 Discuss the possible outcomes of your heart treatment with your cardiologist.

 If your atrial fibrillation is well controlled, or corrected with a heart procedure, you may not have any life-changing symptoms from your AFib.
 Some people with chronic AFib need to be maintained on medications and blood thinners for the rest of their lives.
 The side effects of these medications can cause long-term complications.
 Discuss your medications with your cardiologist to see what limitations they may cause on your lifestyle.